agcty/nextjs-advanced-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-After going through these steps it should look like this [Demo website.](https://nextjs-advanced-starter.vercel.app/)

 ## Explanation why some dependencies are in this template

 ### @tailwindcss/ui

-You need to install this package if you use the incredible [TailwindUI components library](https://tailwindui.com/), it adds new spacing values, improved colors and beautiful shadows and will as [@adamwathan](https://twitter.com/adamwathan) pointed out, it will make its way into the core library soon.
-Once this happens, the dependency will be removed.
+This pacakage adds new spacing values, improved colors and beautiful shadows and as [@adamwathan](https://twitter.com/adamwathan) pointed out, will make its way into the core library soon.
+Once this happens, this dependency will be removed.
+The reasons why I included this library are 1) the new colors are slightly more balanced and the added spacing values (e.g 1.5, 2.5) just make sense in a lot of cases.
+Also you need to install this package if you use the incredible [TailwindUI components library](https://tailwindui.com/) which I highly recommend you to check out.

 ![tailwind ui](https://i.imgur.com/gm83Ydx.png)